serivesmejia/EOCV-Sim/USAGE.md

 To allow multiple ways to test your pipeline, the simulator comes with *Input Sources*, which are the ones in charge of giving your pipeline the input Mats, As of right now, the sim has three types of Input Sources:

-- Image Source:</br></br>
+- **Image Source:**
-    These will feed your pipeline with a static image loaded in your computer's hard drive.</br></br>
+    - These will feed your pipeline with a static image loaded in your computer's hard drive.
-    To save resources, your pipeline will just run once when you select an image source, but you can optionally resume the pipeline execution by clicking the "Pause" button under the pipeline selector.</br></br>
+    - To save resources, your pipeline will just run once when you select an image source, but you can optionally resume the pipeline execution by clicking the "Pause" button under the pipeline selector.
-- Camera Source:</br></br>
+- **Camera Source:**
-    These will feed your pipeline with a constantly changing video stream from a specified camera plugged in your computer.</br></br>
+    - These will feed your pipeline with a constantly changing video stream from a specified camera plugged in your computer.
-    Unlike the image sources, these will not pause the execution of you pipeline by default, but you can click the "Pause" button to pause it at any time.</br></br>
+    - Unlike the image sources, these will not pause the execution of you pipeline by default, but you can click the "Pause" button to pause it at any time.
-- Video Source:</br></br>
+- **Video Source:**
-    These will feed your pipeline with a constantly changing video stream from a file in your hard drive, pause rules are the same as camera sources.<br/></br>
+    - These will feed your pipeline with a constantly changing video stream from a file in your hard drive, pause rules are the same as camera sources.
-    Most tested video format is *\*.avi*, although it depends on your operating system's codecs
+    - Most tested video format is *\*.avi*, although it depends on your operating system's codecs.

 ### Creating an Input Source

    1) Go to the panel located at the right.
 Under the "Sources" section, click on "Create"<br/><br/>